High contrast elliptic operators in honeycomb structures: Commutation of symmetry operators

 These spaces are endowed with their standard inner products:

-\begin{remark} The functions of $H^1_{\bk}({\bf\Omega}^{-})$ are $\bk$-quasi periodic functions that are $H^1$ on each periodic copy of $\cell^-$ and satisfy a $\bk-$pseudo-periodic boundary conditions, i. e. the Dirichlet trace has no jump across the border of the periodic cells: $\cup_{(m,n)\in\Z^2}\ \partial \cell_{mn}$ and is $\bk-$pseudo-periodic.
-This last condition relies on the fact that these functions have to be $H^1$ on all bounded open subset of ${\bf \Omega}^{-}$.
-Thus their Dirichlet trace have to match at the boundary of the periodic cells.
-However, as the inclusions are disjoint, no condition (except $\bk-$pseudo-periodicity) is imposed on the Dirichlet trace on ${\partial \bf \Omega^{+}}$ for functions of $H^1_{\bk}({\bf\Omega}^{\pm})$. \end{remark} We then introduce the space
+\begin{remark} The functions of $H^1_{\bk}({\bf\Omega}^{-})$ are $\bk$-quasi periodic functions that are $H^1$ on each periodic copy of $\cell^-$ and satisfy a $\bk-$quasi-periodic boundary condition, i. e. the Dirichlet trace has no jump across the border of the periodic cells: $\cup_{(m,n)\in\Z^2}\ \partial \cell_{mn}$ and is $\bk-$quasi-periodic.
+This last condition relies on the fact that these functions have to be $H^1$ on all bounded open subsets of ${\bf \Omega}^{-}$.
+Thus their Dirichlet trace has to match at the boundary of the periodic cells.
+However, as the inclusions are disjoint, no condition (except $\bk-$quasi-periodicity) is imposed on the Dirichlet trace on ${\partial \bf \Omega^{+}}$ for functions of $H^1_{\bk}({\bf\Omega}^{\pm})$. \end{remark} We then introduce the space